 Schools must work to identify early warning signs of problem behaviors and develop prevention, intervention and crisis response plans.
-But schools' focus should not be exclusive to the reduction of behavior problems; school communities must also work to foster positive behavioral outcomes through well-designed, evidence-based programs, such as social and emotional learning programs and positive behavior supports.
+But schools' focus should not be exclusive to the reduction of behavior problems; school communities must also work to foster positive behavioral outcomes through well-designed, evidence-based programs, such as social and emotional learning programs, positive behavior supports, and mental health.

-- Prevention - avoid, deter, or stop an imminent crime or threatened or actual mass casualty incident.
+- Prevention - avoid, deter, or stop an imminent crime or threat or actual mass casualty incident.

 - Protection - secure schools against acts of violence and manmade or natural disasters.